zakrzaq/RA-AP-Proc/README.md

 ## TODO 1.5

-- [ ] integrate proper front and with conditial style like AP Log
+- [ ] integrate proper front and with conditional style like AP Log
 - [ ] hosted db

 ## TODO 1.0